 How to Get a Job After Addiction Recovery: 6 Tips to Help You Succeed

-A major part of addiction recovery is achieving stability, independence, and a sense of self-sufficiency.
-These things are usually much easier to achieve with a decent job and a steady income, neither of which tends to come easily to recovering addicts.
+Stability, independence, and a sense of self-sufficiency.
+Achieving these three things is a major part of addiction recovery.
+And these are much easier to achieve with a decent job and a steady income, neither of which tends to come easily to those in recovery.

 Addiction and Unemployment in the U.S.

-Because it is very important for a recovering addict to establish independence, stability, and financial security in addiction recovery, anyone wanting to maintain their sobriety needs to carefully address any issues they may have related to employment.
-Not only does being unemployed make you more vulnerable to relapse, being employed may make you more likely to stay sober.
-Studies have shown that rates of drug use often decrease as levels of employment increase.
-The National Survey on Drug Use and Health found that 18% of illicit drug users are unemployed, 10% work part-time, and 8% work full time.
+Because it is important for those in recovery to establish independence, stability, and financial security, anyone wanting to maintain their sobriety needs to carefully address any issues they may have related to employment.
+Not only does being unemployed make you more vulnerable to relapse, but being employed may make you more likely to stay sober.
+Studies have shown that unemployment is a risk factor for addiction and addiction is a risk factor for unemployment.

 Call Detox.com now to find addiction recovery programs near you!